sublimetext-io/docs.sublimetext.io/docs/reference/key_bindings.md

 ### The Any Character Binding

-Adding a binding for `<character>`
-(with the angled brackets and no modifiers) causes Sublime Text to bind the given command for **all** glyphs provided to it.
+A special glyph/symbol binding is available when using `<character>` (literally, with the angled brackets and no modifiers), which causes Sublime Text to bind the given command for **all** glyphs that it receives.
-You should thus only use this binding with an accompanying context filter.
+You should thus only use this binding with an accompanying context filter as otherwise it will become impossible to insert any character in ST.

-The specified command will then receive an additional `character` argument containing the glyph that was captured.
+The specified command will receive an additional `character` argument containing the glyph/symbol that was captured.

 ### Warning about Bindable Keys